-90. In line with the national policy on gender inclusion and code of conduct of the members of the BSR consortium, NBM will develop a policy including a code of conduct which promotes nondiscrimination policy gender equality to employees and clients.
+95. In line with the national policy on gender inclusion and code of conduct of the members of the BSR consortium, EBM will develop a policy including a code of conduct which promotes nondiscrimination policy gender equality to employees and clients.
 It will also adopt BTSC policy for persons with disability.

-4.3 Gender Responsive Project Design Features
+4.3 Responsive Project Design Features

-91. Women have three particular concerns which must be addressed in the design of an urban mass rapid transport system.
+96. Women have three particular concerns which must be addressed in the design of an urban mass rapid transport system.
 If these concerns are not taken into consideration, the access and usability of the system to women will be curtailed and exclusion will ensue.
 These concerns are as follows: (i) frequent off-work trips associated with household and caretaking responsibilities; (ii) trips with children and elderly; (iii) availability of women staff; and (iv) safety from sexual harassment.
-These concerns are addressed in various design features of the Pink Line Project.
+These concerns are addressed in various design features of the Yellow Line Project.

-92. Frequent Off-work Trips Associated with Household and Caretaking Responsibilities.
-The Pink Line has 19 stations where services important to women in meeting their household and caretaking responsibilities.
+97. Frequent Off-work Trips Associated with Household and Caretaking Responsibilities.
+The selection of station location is critical in enabling women to make off-work trips more efficiently and much more, effectively combine these with work-trips.
+The Yellow Line has 21 stations where services important to women in meeting their household and caretaking responsibilities.
 The service providers in these stations include five schools, five hospitals and two markets and three supermarkets.